ARMmbed/mbed-os/features/mbedtls/README.md

 Mbed TLS for Mbed OS
 --------------------

-This edition of Mbed TLS has been adapted for Mbed OS and imported from its standalone release, which you can find on [Github](https://github.com/ARMmbed/mbedtls).
+This edition of Mbed TLS has been adapted for Mbed OS and imported from its standalone release, which you can find on [GitHub](https://github.com/ARMmbed/mbedtls).
 This edition of Mbed TLS does not include the test code or scripts used in the development of the library.
-These can be found in the standalone release.
+You can find these in the standalone release.

-Getting Started
+Getting started
 ---------------

 Several example programs are available that demonstrate Mbed TLS with Mbed OS.
 These can help you become familiar with the library: